fabienbaron/numericalmethods/README.md

-# Numerical methods for Physics and Astronomy ASTR800
+# Numerical methods for Physics and Astronomy

-This class will use Julia
+This class will use the Julia programming language as well as Python's matplotlib library for visualizations.

 ## Julia setup